-It’s been four years since Clooz 3.0 was first publically released in July 2012.
+It’s been nearly seven years since Clooz 3.0 was first publicly released in July 2012.
 A steady stream of new features and capabilities in Clooz has continued since then.
 Here are just a few of the highlights during the lifetime of Clooz 3:

 - Clooz 3.1 (2012) – Exchange people and sources with Legacy Family Tree databases